 St. Tammany deputy struck, killed by fleeing suspects, authorities say

-SLIDELL — A St. Tammany Parish Sheriff's Office Sergeant was killed in the line of duty early Sunday morning when he was struck by a fleeing suspect's vehicle while trying to lay down a spike strip on the interstate, the agency said.
+SLIDELL — A St. Tammany Parish Sheriff's Office Sergeant was killed in the line of duty early Sunday morning after he was struck by a fleeing suspect's vehicle, the agency said.

 Officials say, 37-year-old Sgt.
-Grant Candies was helping with a pursuit on Sunday shortly after midnight when he was struck by the fleeing suspect's vehicle and killed while attempting to put down a spike strip on the road.
+Grant Candies was helping with a pursuit on Sunday shortly after midnight when he was struck by the fleeing suspect's vehicle and killed while attempting to put down a spike strip on Interstate 10.

 The pursuit began on Brownswitch Road in St. Tammany Parish when a deputy tried to make a traffic stop on a vehicle.
 The driver drove away at a high speed, refusing to stop.
 The pursuit ended when the suspect's vehicle crashed into an NOPD unit on the Southshore.